-TV: Ryan has participated in writers rooms including DO RIGHT AND FEAR NO-ONE for Element Pictures.
-He is developing several original series with indies which include: ANGEL TOWN (Stephen Garrett/Character 7), MY BROTHERS’ KEEPER (Warp Films), BLERD with Mathilda Ibini (Wychwood) and an adapation of BLOOD RIGHTS (Red Planet).
+TV: Ryan is developing several original series with indies which include: ANGEL TOWN (Stephen Garrett/Character 7), MY BROTHERS’ KEEPER (Warp Films), BLERD with Mathilda Ibini (Wychwood) and an adapation of BLOOD RIGHTS (Red Planet).

 Ryan is also a professional actor.
 His work in theatre includes Mogadishu (Manchester Royal Exchange/Lyric Hammersmith), The West Bridge (The Royal Court), The Dug out (The Tobacco Factory) and Sponge (Old Vic New Voices).
 TV/Film credits include Luther (BBC) Jekyll and Hyde (ITV), The Coroner (BBC), Suspects (Channel 5), Casualty (BBC), Honey Trap (Bright Pictures) and The Interceptor (BBC) Cilla (ITV).